cakephp/docs/en/orm/database-basics.rst

 Each type can also provide translation functions between PHP and SQL representations.
 These methods are invoked based on the type hints provided when doing queries.
-For example a column that is marked as 'datetime' will automatically convert input parameters from ``DateTime`` instances into timestamp or formatted datestrings.
+For example a column that is marked as 'datetime' will automatically convert input parameters from ``DateTime`` instances into a timestamp or formatted datestrings.
 Likewise, 'binary' columns will accept file handles, and generate file handles when reading data.